HelpMe-Pls/Life-Engineering/Tips & Tools/Socialize.md

 - What does your ideal relationship look like?
 - What do you believe the most with the least amount of evidence of it being true?
 - Do you spend more time defending what you already know instead of trying to learn something new?
+> [!info]- Talk about values
+> I think you just have to be very careful about doing things you are fundamentally not going to be proud of, because they will damage you.
+The first time someone acts this way, I will warn them.
+By the way, nobody changes.
+Then I just distance myself from them.
+I cut them out of my life.
+I just have this saying inside my head: “The closer you want to get to me, the better your values have to be.”
 - What annoys you about other people that you sometimes do yourself?
 - Tell me about some things that you really want to do, but didn't do/pursue it because someone else just talking it down.
 - What are your usual stressors/frustration?
 Tell me more about the things that you considered mentally painful.
 Why?
 How are you handling them?